voostindie/markdown-curator/README.md

 The query syntax may seem a bit weird at first, but notice that it is built up of HTML comment tags.
 That means that the query definitions disappear from view when you preview the Markdown, or export it to some other format using the tool of your choice, leaving you with just the query output.
 In effect the query syntax is invisible to any tool that processes Markdown correctly.

-Whatever can you put in a query?
-Whatever you can come up with and code in Java.
+What can a query do?
+Whatever you can code in Java!
 The internal API of this tool allows you to extract any kind of information from your documents or elsewhere and use them in queries.

 Don't know which queries are available?
-Simply put a blank query in your content and save it:
+Simply put a blank query in a document in a vault and save it:

 ```
 <!--query-->
 <!--/query-->
 ```

-By default, this tool provides just a couple of built-in generic queries: `backlinks`, `deadlinks`, `list`, `table` and `toc`.
-To make this tool more useful, you will want to create your own queries.
+By default, this tool provides just a couple of built-in generic queries.
+See the section on those below for more details.
+These are useful queries, but to make this tool really shine, you will want to create your own queries.

 To use this library, you have to code your own Java application, define this tool as a dependency, and implement your own curator, custom data models and custom queries.
 See further on for an example.

 The [music](src/test/resources/music/README.md) test suite provides examples of what this tool can do and how it works.
 The test code contains a [MusicCuratorModule](src/test/java/nl/ulso/markdown_curator/MusicCuratorModule.java) that can serve as an example for building your own curator, on top of your own vault.

+[Vincent's Markdown Curator](https://github.com/voostindie/vincents-markdown-curator) (vmc) is my own, personal implementation that I use every day.
+It runs on top of 3 independent vaults - work, volunteering, personal - each with their own unique queries, and some shared across.
+You might find some inspiration in it!

 ## Obsidian users: Ye be warned!